Medici305/Ravenous.github.io/README.md

 # Ravenous.github.io

-build a website called “Ravenous”, a Yelp-like clone.
+Built a website called “Ravenous”, a Yelp-like clone.

 4 stages on how i tackled this project:
 - Creating Static Components